 As banking is a part of my routine work, I make a conscious attempt to impart financial knowledge to my little boys.
-However, many questions bothered us, such as – do we really need to talk about money to kids?
+However, many questions did bother us, such as – do we really need to talk about money with the kids?
 Will they feel burdened if we discuss money matters with them?
-Aren’t they too young to discuss saving, budgeting, financial planning and investing?
-Isn’t it the time when they should have a happy and carefree childhood?
+Aren’t they too young to introduce them to saving, budgeting, financial planning and investing?
+Isn’t this the time when they should have a happy and carefree childhood?
 Most of us ponder these questions when we think of teaching kids about money, and I was no different.

 Educate your kids about money

-Educating children in money management is becoming more important in the current scenario of a pandemic ravaging the economies across all countries.
-Many of us are either under the threat of losing jobs or already made redundant by the companies.
-Our children are becoming aware of the financial strain.
+Educating children in money management is becoming more important in the current scenario of a pandemic ravaging the economies across countries.
+Many of us are either under the threat of losing jobs or have already been made redundant.
+Our children too are becoming aware of this financial strain.

 I believe that educating children on financial skills should start at an early age.
 Children are always full of curiosity and eager to learn new things almost every day.
 The real magic trick is to make the whole process fun, interesting and entertaining so that they don’t lose interest or find it bothersome.
 I personally believe fun should always precede education when we are with kids.
 I mean, many of us would agree that talking about financials bore even the grownups sometimes.

 1. The story begins with the Piggy Bank: